- Docs Home

 Bulk-Insert

 If you need to quickly import a large amount of data into a TiDB cluster, it is recommended that you use a range of tools provided by PingCAP for data migration.
-Using the INSERT
+Using the INSERT statement is not the best way, because it is not efficient and requires to handle exceptions and other issues on your own.

 The following are the recommended tools for bulk-insert: